 Composition of Structural Drawings

-The drawings should consist of all the necessary drawings.
-However, the following are the general considerations for the compilation of the drawings.
+The drawing sheet sets should consist of all the necessary drawings.
+However, the following are the general requirements for the compilation of the structural drawings of the R.C.
+Structure.

 As per the Building Regulation of Bhutan 2018